michaelfinn69/LunaX/README.md

 Games that will be supported:

-Criminality,
+- Criminality,
-Combat Warriors,
+- Combat Warriors,

-Will be adding more in the future.
+will be adding more in the future now stfu

+wip still